raajheshkannaa/raajheshkannaa/README.md

 </p>

 - 💼 I am a Security Engineer with experience building security at Fortune500, Pre-IPO companies, and exponential growth startups.
-- 👷 I Architect & Engineer Security with focus on Infrastructure, Data, Logging & Monitoring, Identity & Access Management, Incident Response by utilizing Detective & Preventive Guardrails and applying security at all layers through defense in depth.
+- 👷 I Design & Build Security with focus on Infrastructure, Data, Logging & Monitoring, Identity & Access Management, Incident Response by utilizing Detective & Preventive Guardrails and applying security at all layers through defense in depth.
-- 🌟 Regardless of my knowledge and education so far, I would love to unlearn and learn something new every day in the field of Information Security & Technology.
+- 🌟 I'm very interested in building Security Automations for the Cloud.
 - 📚 I blog about cloud security at <a href='https://defensive.works/' target='_blank'>defensive.works</a>
 - 💬 For a more detailed *"About Me"*: <a href='https://raajhe.sh' target='_blank'>raajhe.sh</a>